 The installation process (part 2 )

 > If you use some of the 192Khz compliant players below, they have their own setting to select DOGE 7 as playing devices.

 > If you use some “basic” players like Windows Media player, free media players or even more advanced players like iTunes you need to select the “XMOS speakers” in Sound setting on your PC in instead of the computer sound card.
 You do this in the Windows Control panel, Sound subfolder.

 The installation process (part 3) (MAC owners only)

 As said above, MAC OS includes natively the support of USB Audio 2.0 protocol that is used by the XMOS chip.
 So you do not need to install any driver.
 Just to do settings.

 Please just go into you MAC OS Audio Settings and choose the “XMOS USB audio 2.0” as playing device.

-Please mail us to get DSD settings instructions in JRiver, Audio Nirvana and Foobar if you don’t success to choose the DOGE 7 as playing device.
+Please mail us to get DSD settings instructions in JRiver, Audio Nirvana and Foobar if you don’t succeed to choose the DOGE 7 as a playing device.

-Of course we are at your service by email if some points remain unclear or if you encounter any problem during installation process. firstname.lastname@example.org
+Of course, we are at your service by email if some points remain unclear or if you encounter any problem during the installation process. email@example.com